xlladdins/xll/docs/Excel4MacrosE-G.md

   - > If unique is FALSE or omitted, Microsoft Excel clears the check
     > box and extracts all records matching the criteria.

->
+> &nbsp;

 **Related Functions**

-DATA.FIND   Finds records in a database
+DATA.FIND&nbsp;&nbsp;&nbsp;Finds records in a database

-SET.CRITERIA   Defines the name Criteria for the selected range on the active sheet
+SET.CRITERIA&nbsp;&nbsp;&nbsp;Defines the name Criteria for the selected range on the active sheet

-SET.DATABASE   Defines the name Database for the selected range on the active sheet
+SET.DATABASE&nbsp;&nbsp;&nbsp;Defines the name Database for the selected range on the active sheet

-SET.EXTRACT   Defines the name Extract for the selected range on the active sheet
+SET.EXTRACT&nbsp;&nbsp;&nbsp;Defines the name Extract for the selected range on the active sheet

 Return to [top](#E)